The Playbook on Nonprofit Boards

 Building a board is a necessity as a nonprofit.
 Building a thriving nonprofit board, on the other hand, is a possibility (and only happens with thoughtful preparation and execution).
 When done right, nonprofit boards don’t just provide operational and strategic support – they help you define a path to success as your organization grows.

-Throughout this chapter, we’ll share expert advice and tips on building a thriving board from Anne Marie Burgoyne, Managing Director of Social Innovation at Emerson Collective.
+Throughout this playbook, we’ll share expert advice and tips on building a thriving board from Anne Marie Burgoyne, Managing Director of Social Innovation at Emerson Collective.
 Anne Marie has served on nearly 30 nonprofit boards throughout her impressive career as a leader in social entrepreneurship.

 “A board is about being surrounded by wisdom.”